 Most children with Fragile X can benefit from special education services that are tailored to their particular strengths and weaknesses.
 Educational treatments should take the child’s specific symptoms of Fragile X into account to promote the best learning environment.

 Most children with Fragile X are eligible for free, appropriate public education under federal law.
-Because not all children or adolescents with Fragile X have intellectual impairment or special needs, a medical diagnosis does not guarantee access to special education services.
-The child must have certain cognitive or learning deficits to be eligible.
-Parents can contact a local school principal or special education coordinator to learn how to have a child examined to see if he or she qualifies for services under the IDEA.
+Although a medical diagnosis does not guarantee access to special education services, most children with Fragile X will have certain cognitive or learning deficits that makes them eligible for services.
+Parents can contact a local school principal or special education coordinator to learn how to have a child examined to see if he or she qualifies for services under the Individuals with Disabilities Education Act.

 Suggestions for Working with Individuals with Fragile X

 Everyone with Fragile X is unique.
 However, those with this disorder often share some particular behaviors and intellectual characteristics.
 For example, children with Fragile X can easily become overwhelmed by crowds, noise, and touch.
 Other common characteristics include weak abstract thinking skills and poor quantitative (measuring and counting) skills.
 However, these children often have unique strengths as well, including visual memory.
 By taking these unique strengths and weaknesses into account, teachers can promote the best learning for these children.1

 - Know the learning style of the individual.

 - Develop a consistent daily schedule or routine.

 - Use visual signs (pictures, sign language, logos, words) and concrete examples or materials to present ideas, concepts, steps, etc.

 - Prepare the individual for any changes in routine by explaining these changes ahead of time, possibly by using visual signs.